Why buy takeout when you can make honey-garlic chicken at home? Kids and adults love this quick and easy recipe that’s ready in minutes.

 Making copycat recipes at home is fun, and you can play around with the recipe and substitute healthy ingredients until you get just what you’re looking for.
-My Better-Than-Panda Orange Chicken is a favorite around here.
-And judging by the thousands of repins it has on Pinterest, it’s a favorite with you too!

 The last time we went to Panda Express, I got Orange Chicken and Honey-Garlic Chicken.
 Of course, I did my level best to figure out what was in that honey-garlic sauce so I could make it at home.
 After a few experiments, this delicious recipe was ready to share.

 Cast iron skillet: or other skillet pan that’s big enough to hold all of the ingredients

 Sharp kitchen shears: to make it easy to cut your chicken into bite-sized pieces